Understanding Power of Attorney for Property Sales

 The power of attorney is only valid if it is signed by both of your parents and legally sealed.
 Having witnesses present during the signing is also a good idea to ensure its authenticity.

-Once you have this permission, Panda Pro Home Buyers can help you handle and complete all the tasks needed to legally and effectively sell your parents’ home.
+Once you have this permission, Panda Pro Home Buyers can help you handle and complete all the tasks to legally and effectively sell your parents’ home.

 Legal Steps to Sell a House in Baltimore with Power of Attorney